Tyks23/burger-finder-front/README.md

 -requires JRE to be installed

 #### Intellj
-1) open Burgerfinder/BurgerFinder directory in Intellij
+1) open the directory in Intellij
 2) run *\src\main\java\com\burger\burgerbackend.java

 Java backend server should be running at localhost:8080